Ilya2000Klimov/PerfectTransitions/docs/status.md

 - **L2-normalization** is applied before passing embeddings to the LSTM.
 - Data is stored in `.npy` format for fast retrieval.

 We used the open FMA database which contains 106,574 untrimmed tracks with 161 unbalanced genres of music.
-Due to overwhelming data size, We plan to first train the model on a portion of the data then increase the data size as we proceed further into development process.
+Due to overwhelming data size, We first trained the model on about 1% of the total data then increase the data size as we proceed further into development process.

 **Implementation Steps:**